-Certificate of Coverage (Certificate): means this document, as may be updated as required by the Department, which includes details on the services that are covered by your Benefit Plan under the State of Wisconsin Group Health Insurance Program.
+Certificate of Coverage (Certificate): means this document, which may be updated as required by the Department, and includes details on the services that are covered by your Benefit Plan under the State of Wisconsin GHIP.

 Charge: means an amount for a health care service from a Provider that is reasonable, as determined by the Health Plan.
 Charges include all taxes for which the Participant can legally be billed, including but not limited to sales tax.